El Niño–Southern Oscillation: Bjerknes feedback

 The close relationship between ocean temperatures and the strength of the trade winds was first identified by Jacob Bjerknes in 1969.
 Bjerknes also hypothesized that ENSO was a positive feedback system where the associated changes in one component of the climate system (the ocean or atmosphere) tend to reinforce changes in the other.
-For example, during El Niño, the reduced contrast in ocean temperatures across the Pacific results in weaker trade winds, further reinforcing the El Niño state.
 This process is known as Bjerknes feedback.
+For example, during the growth of El Niño, the reduced contrast in ocean temperatures across the Pacific results in weaker trade winds, further reinforcing the El Niño state.

 Although these associated changes in the ocean and atmosphere often occur together, the state of the atmosphere may resemble a different ENSO phase than the state of the ocean or vice versa.
 Because their states are closely linked, the variations of ENSO may arise from changes in both the ocean and atmosphere and not necessarily from an initial change of exclusively one or the other.
 Conceptual models explaining how ENSO operates generally accept the Bjerknes feedback hypothesis.
 However, ENSO would perpetually remain in one phase if Bjerknes feedback were the only process occurring.

-Several theories have been proposed to explain how ENSO can change from one state to the next, despite the positive feedback.
+Several theories have been proposed to explain how ENSO can change from one state to the next despite the positive feedback.
 These explanations broadly fall under two categories.
 In one view, the Bjerknes feedback naturally triggers negative feedbacks that end and reverse the abnormal state of the tropical Pacific.
 This perspective implies that the processes that lead to El Niño and La Niña also eventually bring about their end, making ENSO a self-sustaining process.
 Other theories view the state of ENSO as being changed by irregular and external phenomena such as the Madden–Julian oscillation, tropical instability waves, and westerly wind bursts.

 Walker circulation

-The three phases of ENSO relate to the Walker circulation, which was named after Gilbert Walker who discovered the Southern Oscillation during the early twentieth century.
-The Walker circulation is an east-west overturning circulation in the vicinity of the equator in the Pacific.
-Upward air is associated with high sea temperatures, convection and rainfall, while the downward branch occurs over cooler sea surface temperatures in the east.
-During El Niño, as the sea surface temperatures change so does the Walker Circulation.
-Warming in the eastern tropical Pacific weakens or reverses the downward branch, while cooler conditions in the west lead to less rain and downward air, so the Walker Circulation first weakens and may reverse.]
+Bjerknes proposed that ENSO was due to an east–west overturning atmospheric cell above the Pacific, which he named the Walker Circulation after Gilbert Walker who discovered the Southern Oscillation during the early twentieth century.
+Bjerknes proposed that the strength of the cell depended on the east–west temperature gradient along the Equator, the rising branch of the cell being associated with high sea temperatures, convection and rainfall in the western Pacific, while the downward branch occurs over cooler sea surface temperatures in the central and eastern Pacific.

+During the growth of El Niños, the increased sea surface temperature in the east reduces the east–west temperature gradient and reduces the strength of the overturning.
+This, in turn, reduces the easterly winds at the ocean surface, reduces the upwelling of cold water and eventually results in even warmer sea surface temperatures in the eastern Pacific.